Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlit_oss_to_sis_bootstrap/streamlit_oss_to_sis_bootstrap.md

 <!-- ------------------------ -->
 ## Deploying Streamlit Applications in Snowflake

-Duration: 35
+Duration: 15

-Previous Chapter Recap:
+### Previous Chapter Recap

 In the last chapter, we developed an interactive Streamlit application for predicting penguin species using our Random Forest model.
 We focused on creating an intuitive user interface through:

--  ✅ Visualization of prediction probabilities using Streamlit's progress bars
+✅ Visualization of prediction probabilities using Streamlit's progress bars

--  ✅ Strategic content organization with columns and containers for enhanced layout
+✅ Strategic content organization with columns and containers for enhanced layout

--  ✅ Implementation of success messages to display clear prediction results
+✅ Implementation of success messages to display clear prediction results

 Moving forward, we'll explore how to deploy this application within Snowflake's ecosystem using Streamlit in Snowflake (SiS).
 This integration combines our interactive prediction capabilities with Snowflake's enterprise-grade data platform features.

 In this chapter, we will:

--  ✅ Modify our existing Streamlit application for seamless Snowflake integration
+✅ Modify our existing Streamlit application for seamless Snowflake integration

--  ✅ Establish and configure secure Snowflake connections
+✅ Establish and configure secure Snowflake connections

--  ✅ Deploy and validate our application using Streamlit in Snowflake
+✅ Deploy and validate our application using Streamlit in Snowflake

--  ✅ Explore critical distinctions between local development and Snowflake deployment
+✅ Explore critical distinctions between local development and Snowflake deployment

 ### Preparing for Deployment